 The saying ‘Loose lips sink ships’ was displayed prominently on posters during the second world war to advise military personnel and others to avoid chatter involving information that could be used by the enemy.
-A key question is to what extent does this apply now that mobile technology can be found everywhere.
-Undertaking 100% of one’s work inside an office is a thing of the past and a significant portion of professional work can be undertaken from any location including trains, aeroplanes and more commonly now in coffee shops.
-How can information on laptop screens, hand written notes and discussions between people be used by external observers?
+A key question is to what extent does this apply now that mobile technology is everywhere.
+Undertaking 100% of professional work inside an office is a thing of the past; people work from any location including trains, aeroplanes and more commonly now in coffee shops.
+External observers can take advantage of the information on laptop screens, handwritten notes and discussions between people.

 Earlier this year in London, while sitting in a coffee shop, I was close enough to overhear a conversation about a security incident.
-Sound travels and without any real effort to listen or intention to earwig, it was obvious what these men were talking about and were concerned that a data breach may have occurred.
-Initially the information could have been about any company, anywhere or any system.
+Sound travels, and without any real effort to listen or intention to earwig, it was apparent what these men were talking about and were concerned that a data breach may have occurred.
+Initially, the information could have been about any company, anywhere or any system.
 It could have been about their employer or one of their employer’s client’s systems.
 The details here have been left intentionally vague, but the conversation didn’t end there:

 - Clients won’t be happy – such a reference indicated that a data breach could have occurred with one of their internal systems involving their customer data, rather than a system belonging to one of their clients.

 - Branded stationery – overhearing a conversation was one thing but getting up for a coffee refill made corporate stationery visible without any effort or intention to spy; everything was in my face as I walked past them.